VeryLittleGravitas/CDTADPQ/readme.md

 [TODO: see [Issue 96](https://github.com/VeryLittleGravitas/CDTADPQ/issues/96).]

-r. **Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization

-CA Alerts has been built with Docker, with a single Docker image that includes PostgreSQL, the CA Alerts web application and required dependencies.
+r.
+CA Alerts has been built with Docker: a single Docker image includes PostgreSQL, the CA Alerts web application and required dependencies.
 The production application is deployed on the Heroku PaaS.

 [TODO: see [Issue 95](https://github.com/VeryLittleGravitas/CDTADPQ/issues/95).]